A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Travelers are encouraged to wear insect repellent and clothing that adequately covers arms and legs.
 Passengers traveling to Kenya must carry proof of yellow fever vaccination if traveling through or from a country with a risk of yellow fever.

-Information on vaccinations and other health precautions, such as safe food, water precautions, and insect bite protection, may be obtained from the Center for Disease Control and Prevention's hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC website.
+Information on vaccinations and other health precautions, such as safe food, water precautions, and insect bite protection, may be obtained from the Centers for Disease Control and Prevention's hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC website.

 The World Health Organization (WHO) website is also helpful and provides information on outbreaks of infectious diseases abroad.